 While wikis are popping up everywhere in the consumer space, they're struggling to win acceptance in the enterprise due to concerns over management, security and compliance.
-A mere 37% of enterprises are using wikis,
+A mere 37% of enterprises are using wikis, according to a recent study by The Nemertes Research Group Inc. in Mokena, Ill.

 Still, CIOs who are adopting wikis into their organizations are seeing numerous benefits, including improved productivity, less email, fewer meetings and better knowledge-sharing.